The King of the Snakes: The Snake Spirit

 In a tale published by Chinese author Lin Lan and translated by Juwen Zhang as The Snake Spirit, an old man has three daughters.
 One day, he goes to cut wood in the mountains and picks some flowers on their request.
 Suddenly, a snake spirit appears as a young human youth and asks the reason why he is fetching the flowers.
 Trying to avoid giving a straight answer, the old man lies that they are for his grandmother, then for his own mother, but eventually tells the truth.
 The snake spirit inquires the man about his daughters: they are three in number, the elder with big feet, the middle one with pockmarked face, and the youngest the most beautiful.
 The snake then demands the man brings his third daughter to him as his bride, lest he be devoured by the snake.
 The man hurries back home with the red flowers his daughters asked for, and explains the situation to them: the elder two refuse to marry the Snake, but the youngest agrees to spare her father's life.
-The elder two sisters decorate their cadette's hair with the red flowers, and secretly whisper she will be devoured by the animal.
+The elder two sisters decorate their younger sister's hair with the red flowers, and secretly whisper she will be devoured by the animal.
 The third daughter marries the snake spirit (called Snake) and lives a luxurious and happy life.
 The middle sister learns of this and becomes jealous, then pays a visit to her younger sister when her brother-in-law is not home.
 The middle sister convinces the girl to trade clothes with her and look at themselves in the mirror, then at a nearby well.
 The middle sister then shoves her sister down the well and takes her place, managing to fool her brother-in-law Snake into thinking she is his true wife.
 Later, a small black bird flies out of the well and cries out "shame on her sister".
 Snake asks the bird to perch on his sleeve if he is his true wife.
 The little bird obeys, and Snake brings it home, all the while it keeps crying about the sister's shame, to the false wife's horror.
 One day, Snake leaves home and, while is away, the middle sister kills and cooks the bird.
 When Snake returns, the false wife serves the bird's meat as their meal: Snake's dish turns into meat, while the false wife's turn into bones.
 They throw the bones away and, on their place, a loquat tree sprouts: whenever Snake picks up a fruit, it becomes delicious; whenever the false wife does, it turns into manure - and the tale ends.